jsimplicio/jsimplicio.github.io/_posts/2018-12-7-the-new-dscout-diary-analyzing-your-mission.md

 ---
 layout: post
-title:  "dscout diary"
+title:  "The new dscout Diary"
-date:   2018-1-1
+date:   2018-12-7
 categories: product design
-subtitle: "The entries viewer"
+subtitle: "Analyzing your mission"
 ---

 The product and engineering teams took over a year to overhaul the Diary product at dscout.
 We implemented a new interface which improves how projects are structured.
 With this redesign we facilitated the experience of conducting research analysis on the responses (entries) submitted by scouts.